Market Entry Framework (2026): 5 Steps + Full Worked Case

 Mode choice should follow from constraints, not preference.

 Market entry sits in the "new market" column of Ansoff's growth matrix (H.I.
 Ansoff, Strategies for Diversification, HBR 1957).
+See the Ansoff matrix case interview guide for a worked breakdown of all four quadrants.
 If the product is also new, you are in "diversification" territory, the highest-risk quadrant.
 Flag this explicitly.

 Step 5: Recommend with economics and risk plan